Metric Modulation Calculator

 Why multiple steps?

-Single-pivot tempo modulations can only land on ratios that exist between two note values.
-To get from 120 to 100 BPM in one clean step, you'd need a 5:6 pivot — playable, but only if you can notate quintuplets against sixtuplets.
-Split the move into two steps and you can often reach the same target using simpler pivots: 120 → 108 (via a 9:10 approximation or a dotted-quarter pivot) then 108 → 100 by another manageable ratio.
-The cost is more pivots to perform; the payoff is simpler rhythms at each transition.
+A single-pivot tempo modulation can only land on ratios that exist between two note values.
+Getting from 120 to 100 BPM in one clean step would need a 5:6 pivot, which is only playable if the parts can notate quintuplets against sextuplets.
+Split the move into two steps and you can often reach the same target with simpler pivots: 120 → 108 (via a 9:10 approximation or a dotted-quarter pivot), then 108 → 100 through another manageable ratio.
+The cost is more steps to perform; the payoff is cleaner rhythms at each transition.

 What the calculator does

-Enter a start BPM, a target BPM, and the maximum number of steps you're willing to take.
+Enter a start BPM, a target BPM, and the maximum number of steps you are willing to take.
 Calcophony performs a breadth-first search over pivot combinations and returns every ordered chain that lands within tolerance of the target.
-Each path is annotated with its cumulative deviation, tuplet complexity, and the wall-clock duration needed to execute it.
-You choose between simpler rhythms with more steps or fewer steps at the cost of harder pivots.
+Each path is annotated with its final deviation from the target, tuplet complexity, and the wall-clock duration needed to execute it, so you can choose between simpler rhythms spread over more steps or fewer steps with harder pivots.

 Inputs